danelahman/lograc-2022/README.md

 keyboard shortcuts settings and choosing a new key combination for the `Agda: Activate input method` command.
 On Emacs we have not noticed these problems with such keyboard layouts.

+# Classroom computers' peculiarities

+As noted above, the Agda version installed on the classroom computers is unfortunately out of date.
+This should not pose problems for week 1 exercises, but will likely cause problems for later weeks' exercises and your individual project work.
+Therefore, as also noted above, we recommend you install an up to date version of Agda on your own laptop/computer and use that to work on the exercises and your project work.

+Another peculiarity on the classroom computers is the bad interaction of Agda and the way that your user directories (the `U:\` drive) are mounted from the network.
+Namely, if you put the course materials into (a subdirectory) of your home directory and try to use Agda on them (via VS Code, Emacs, or the command line), you will be greeted with a file reading error.
+A workaround for this is to clone your fork of this repository to the local `C:\Temp` directory, work on the exercises locally there, and finally making sure to push the changes back to your fork before logging out of the computer.

+**Importantly, as the name suggests, `C:\Temp` is just a temporary local directory, so do not leave any uncommited and unpushed work there when logging out of the computer!**

 # Getting the course materials